 A woman died as a result of injuries she sustained in a highway crash on Route 80 in Union County.
 She was ejected from the vehicle after her driver collided with a tractor trailer.

-Ostroff Injury Law’s client was severely injured in a snow storm crash on I-80 in Clarion County.
+Ostroff Godshall Injury and Accident Lawyers’s client was severely injured in a snow storm crash on I-80 in Clarion County.
 More than 60 trucks and cars were involved in what was one of the worst highway pile-ups in PA history.
 The client, who was an interstate trucker, suffered a crushed pelvis.

 Getting Legal Help After a Rear-End Collision